Trump says Iran and Israel agree to a 12-hour ceasefire

 "I am pleased to report that NO Americans were harmed and hardly any damage was done," Trump wrote.
 "Most importantly, they’ve gotten it all out of their 'system,' and there will, hopefully, be no further HATE," Trump wrote.

-The attack strained Iran's relationship with its Arab neighbors: Qatar condemned it, as did Bahrain, the United Arab Emirates, Saudi Arabia, Kuwait and Iraq.
+The attack strained Iran's relationship with its Arab neighbours: Qatar condemned it, as did Bahrain, the United Arab Emirates, Saudi Arabia, Kuwait and Iraq.

-Israel said it carried out its most extensive wave of attacks on Tehran ever on Monday.
+Israel said it carried out its most extensive wave of attacks on Tehran on Monday.

 Targets included a Tehran prison where Iran's leadership holds political opponents, in a renewed demonstration of its willingness to strike beyond its previously stated military and nuclear targets to target key pillars of Iran's ruling system.